 Operational Capacity Building and Training

-RSO programs build operational capacity to investigate and prosecute cases, protect victims and vulnerable groups, and promote sustainable, long-term impact.
-The Capability Development Approach links education, operational training and institutional support, connecting policy, research and practice to drive meaningful change.
+RSO programmes build practical, operational capacity to investigate and prosecute cases, protect victims and vulnerable groups, and achieve sustainable, long-term impact.
+The Capability Development Approach integrates education, operational training, and institutional support, connecting policy, research, and practice to drive meaningful change.

-The RSO also fosters lasting collaboration through its Alumni Network, partnerships with law enforcement and regional organizations, and the use of Return to Work Action Plans that translate training into measurable results.
+The RSO also fosters ongoing collaboration through its Alumni Network, partnerships with law enforcement and regional organisations, and the use of Return to Work Action Plans that help translate training into measurable results.

 Find out more Find out more